ashfurrow/blog/source/blog/2016-10-23-swift-on-linux.html.markdown

 After running that command, I was logged into the VM.

-To start and attach to the Docker VM after the first time, I run:
+To start and attach to the Docker VM after the first time, I would run:

 ```sh
 docker start swiftfun
 docker attach swiftfun
 ```

-I had to experiment with the `docker run` command; because it does set up that's hard to replicate after the VM is created, I had to create several VMs before I got it right.
+I had to experiment with the `docker run` command; because it does some set up that is hard to replicate after the VM is created, I created several VMs before I got it right.
 Every time I had to rename or delete the old ones.

 So after creating the VM and attaching to it, I need to clone the sample project in a shared folder.